learn-co-students/dynamic-orms-readme-v-000/README.md

 "name, album"
 ```

 Perfect!
-Now that we have all the code we need to grab a comma separated list of the column names of the table associated with any given class.
+Now we have all the code we need to grab a comma separated list of the column names of the table associated with any given class.

 We can wrap up this code in a handy method, **`#col_names_for_insert`:**